AbductiveLearning/ABLkit/README.md

 ### Building the Reasoning Part

 To build the reasoning part, we first define a knowledge base by creating a subclass of `KBBase`.
 In the subclass, we initialize the `pseudo_label_list` parameter and override the `logic_forward` method, which specifies how to perform (deductive) reasoning that processes pseudo-labels of an example to the corresponding reasoning result.
-Specifically for the MNIST Addition task, this `logic_forward` method is tailored to execute the sum operation.
+Specifically, for the MNIST Addition task, this `logic_forward` method is tailored to execute the sum operation.

 ```python
 from abl.reasoning import KBBase